How to Care for Your Brand New Japanese Knife (Or Any Other Knife)

 So, you’ve brought home your new knife and you’ve been slicing through all the veggies and meat like a master chef!
-As with any high performance tool, your new kitchen baby requires some simple maintenance to keep it in primo condition.
+As with any high-performance tool, your new kitchen baby requires some simple maintenance to keep it in prime condition.
 Don’t worry, maintaining a Japanese knife is easy, and kind of fun!

-Whether you have a carbon steel or stainless steel steel knife, you should definitely get into the habit of washing off your knife with a damp soapy cloth or sponge, and drying it thoroughly after each use.
-Don’t let your new knife air dry especially if it’s made of carbon steel, as it can rust.
-Even stainless steel can rust if left wet for too long!.
+Whether you have a high-carbon steel or stainless steel knife, you should get into the habit of washing off your knife with a damp soapy cloth or sponge, and drying it thoroughly after each use.
+Don’t let your new knife air dry especially if it’s made of high-carbon steel, as it can rust.
+Even stainless steel can rust if left wet for too long!
 Avoid using abrasive materials like steel scrubbies as they can scratch up your knife something fierce.
-The plastic green scrubbie is just fine on most knives, but it can scratch a shiny mirror polish.
+The plastic green scrubby is just fine on most knives, but it can scratch a shiny mirror polish.

 Keep those babies out of the dishwasher!
-The extreme heat will expand and contract the metal, and most dishwasher detergent is extremely abrasive.
-Both will cause major damage to both the handle and the edge.
-Always hand wash.
+The extreme heat & moisture for an extended period is terrible for the knife and will cause major damage to both the handle and the edge.
+It can even cause stainless steel to rust, so always hand wash.

 You’ve heard us say it before, and we’re gonna say it again: Never cut anything you wouldn’t bite with your own teeth.
-Your knife is sharp, but it isn’t going through any bones or frozen food.
+Japanese steel is much harder than conventional knife steel, which is why it takes and holds an edge so well.
+It also means the knife will chip if you try to whack through bones or frozen food.
 Should you navigate around the bone and make sure you extract every juicy morsel of meat?
 Of course!
-Just don’t try and cleave through it, and be aware of the brittleness of a harder knife.
-Opening cans or prying apart frozen foods are also no-nos.
-Use a can opener, or pull those fillets out of the freezer the night before.
-You’d think all this goes without saying, but we’ve seen some crazy things at the shops.
+Just don’t try and cleave through it.

-Cutting boards matter!
+The surface your cut on is the biggest culprit of dulling your knives.
 You want to feel as if your knife isslightly biting into the board.
-If the material is too hard and the knife is bouncing off of the surface, your knife will dull very quickly.
+If the material is too hard and the knife is bouncing off of the surface, it will dull very quickly.
 We recommend wood or plastic cutting boards.
 In our shops we use sustainably-made Larchwood boards, which we find are made with the best materials for your knife.
+We also love the super-soft rubber boards from Hasegawa.
 Stay away from bamboo, marble, glass, slate and basically anything that’s harder than the steel in your knife.

 You’ve likely got a drawer full of random kitchen utensils.
 Your knife will get damaged if it’s banging around in there with the other tools, so make sure to store it safely.
-Display those beauties on a magnet for all your friends to drool over, or in a knife block.
-Be sure to store them edge-up in your block.
-If you must store it in a drawer, we have inexpensive hard plastic blade guards with a soft felt interior that nicely hug the blades of your knives.
-These are a necessity if you store them in a knife-bag.
-The covers will keep your knives from slicing the canvas or leather.
+Display that beauty on a magnet for all your friends to drool over, or in a knife block.
+If you must store it in a drawer, we have inexpensive plastic blade guards with a soft felt interior that keep your blades (and you) safe from harm!
+These are a necessity if you store your blades in a knife-bag, the covers will keep your knives from slicing the canvas or leather to ribbons.

-A honing rod is a must-havemaintenance tool.
-This will keep your knife sharp in between sharpenings, think of it as a toothbrush for your knife.
-You brush your teeth everyday (hopefully), and go to the dentist once or twice a year.
-Think of us, or your stones, as the knife dentist.
-Between visits you gotta keep brushing.
-So hone that knife on the regular, about every one to three weeks, depending on how often you cook.
+A honing rod is a must-havemaintenance tool that will keep your knife sharp in between sharpenings.
+Think of it as a toothbrush for your knife: you brush your teeth everyday (I hope) and go to the dentist once or twice a year.
+Think of us, the knife sharpener, as the dentist.
+Between visits you gotta keep brushing, So hone that knife once or twice a week.

 To use the honing rod, hold it vertically with the rubber end on a dishcloth on your counter (to avoid slipping) with your non-dominant hand holding the handle.
 Set your knife flush with the rod, then angle the spine 15 degrees off of the rod.
 The hilt of the honing rods we sell at Knifewear can help you get the angle correct.
 With gentle strokes, run the edge — from the heel to the tip of the knife, from top to bottom of the honing rod — alternating sides with each stroke.